TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 4/John 4.17.md

 ---

-The woman answered and said unto him, I have no husband.
-Jesus saith unto her, Thou saidst well, I have no husband:
+The woman answered, "I have no husband."
+Jesus said to her, "You said well, 'I have no husband,'